Form defaults are optional. They can be used to set:

 Form defaults are applied automatically.
 Exact behavior depends on the specific action:

 Form defaults affect only new transactions and ledger entries.
-They do not modify content or theme selection retroactively.
+They do not modify content retroactively.